riazul701/dev-notes/DevOps/Config/Chezmoi.md

   * `chezmoi destroy ~/{{file-name}}` : Remove file from both source and destination directory with prompt.
   * `chezmoi destroy --force ~/{{file-name}}` : Remove file from both source and destination directory without prompt.

+* chezmoi diff
+  * "diff" output shows in terminal/stdout
+  * `chezmoi diff` : Prints all diff in stdout from source to destination directory.
+  * `chezmoi diff --reverse` : Prints all diff in stdout from destination to source directory directory.
+  * `chezmoi diff | less` : Shows all diff using "less" program.
+  * `chezmoi diff ~/.bashrc` : Prints `~/.bashrc` file diff in stdout from source to destination directory.
+  * `chezmoi diff --reverse ~/.bashrc` : Prints `~/.bashrc` file diff in stdout from destination to source directory.

+* chezmoi doctor
+  * `chezmoi doctor` : Check for potential problems.
+  * `chezmoi doctor --no-network` : Do not use any network connections.

+* chezmoi dump
+  * Dump the target state of targets (from source directory).
+If no targets are specified, then the entire target state.
+  * `chezmoi dump ~/.bashrc` : Dump contents of `~/.bashrc` from source directory.
+  * `chezmoi dump --format=yaml` : Dump all files in yaml format.
+  * `chezmoi dump --format=yaml | less` : Dump all files in yaml format using "less" pager program.
+  * `chezmoi dump --format=json` : Dump all files in json format.

+* `chezmoi dump-config` : Dump the configuration.

+* chezmoi edit
+  * `chezmoi edit ~/.bashrc` : Edit `~/.bashrc` file in source directory.
+  * `chezmoi edit ~/.bashrc --apply` : Edit `~/.bashrc` file in source directory and apply to destination directory.
+  * `chezmoi edit` : Open vim `netrw` file picker.

+* `chezmoi edit-config` : Edit the configuration file.

+* `chezmoi edit-config-template` : Edit the configuration file template.
+If no configuration file template exists, then a new one is created with the contents of the current config file.

+* chezmoi encrypt
+  * `chezmoi encrypt ~/.config` : Prints `~/.config` file's encrypted content to stdout.
+  * `chezmoi encrypt ~/.config --output=~/encrypted-config` : Write `~/.config` file's encrypted content to `~/encrypted-config`.

+* chezmoi execute-template

 # Chezmoi.md

 ## Websites